 Dr. Bergman is co-Pharmacist Coordinator of the Nebraska ASAP and Pharmacist Coordinator for the Nebraska Medicine Antimicrobial Stewardship Program.
 He is also a member of the clinical faculty at the UNMC College of Pharmacy.

 Dr. Bergman received his PharmD from South Dakota State University College of Pharmacy in 2004.
 He completed residency training in pharmacy practice and infectious diseases pharmacotherapy at West Virginia University Hospitals and School of Pharmacy in Morgantown, WV.
 Prior to arriving in Nebraska, he was an Associate Professor at Southern Illinois University Edwardsville School of Pharmacy where he was also Infectious Diseases Residency Program Director for HSHS St. John’s Hospital in Springfield, IL.
-He is board-certified in Pharmacotherapy with additional qualifications in infectious diseases (BCPS-AQ ID).
+He is board-certified in Pharmacotherapy (BCPS) as well as in Infectious Diseases (BCIDP).
 He was recognized as a Fellow of the Infectious Diseases Society of America (FIDSA) in 2016 and as a Fellow of the American College of Clinical Pharmacy (FCCP) in 2017.